Step 3: Activities & Experiences

 - recognize any areas of concern regarding individual child development

-- Demonstration of continued commitment to providing quality space and materials.
+- Demonstrate continued commitment to providing quality space and materials.

 Why is Step 3 important?

 Development is so important in the early years that we do not simply want to hope that children get all of the experiences they need to learn.
 Instead, we want to put a long-term plan in place to make sure learning happens.
 We call this plan for the children’s learning the “curriculum”.
 Assessment shows you if your curriculum is working.
 By using an assessment tool, you can see progress in children’s development over time.